bloominstituteoftechnology/Tabs-Components/README.md

 * Constructors with ES6 class syntax
 * `data` attributes

-In this project, our design team has already built an HTML/CSS web page for us, our job is to add javascript functionality.
+In this project, our design team has already built an HTML/CSS web page for us; our job is to add javascript functionality.

 ## Description